Cornell-Tech-Urban-Tech-Hub/UAIR/docs/USER_GUIDE.md

 }
 ```

-To register a custom stage, add it to this dictionary.
+Custom stages are registered by adding them to this dictionary.

 #### Stage Execution Lifecycle